IFB-ElixirFr/sandboxbioscenarios/linux_basics_session01/steps/step05.md

 ## Options

-Options modify the way in which a command works.
+Options modify the waya command works.
 In Bash, shell options start with a simple or double dash (`-` or `--`).

 For example, we can display the size of the files using the `--size` option of the `ls` command.
-Let's try and type:
+Let's try it by typing:

 ```bash
 ls --size Data
 ```

-Now, the 8 files are displayed with their respective sizes (in blocks).
+Now, the 8 file names are displayed with their respective sizes (in blocks).

 You can use a short form for this option by replacing `--size` (long form) by `-s` (short form).